Curiosity-org/Gipsy/README.md

 cd Gipsy
 ```

-By default, you will be on the beta version which is the most recent one, but it might can contain bugs.
+(optional) By default, you will be on the beta version which is the most recent one, but it might can contain bugs.
 If you want to switch on the stable version, run
 ```bash
 git checkout master
 ```